cleavr/cleaverdocs/content/guides/netlify-cms.md

 In Cleavr, go to your provisioned server and add a new site with **App Type** set to **NodeJS SSR**.

 We need to add an app running on our server that will act as a GitHub OAuth Provider.
-The reason for this, is that Netlify CMS typically uses Netflify as an authenticator for their CMS.
+The reason for this, is that Netlify CMS typically uses Netlify as an authenticator for their CMS.
 They do allow you to use a custom authenticator, such as GitHub.
 However, GitHub requires a server.
 Therefore, we'll be adding our own simple OAuth app to perform the magic act.